 Snow and Ice Removal

-During the winter, campus roadways, parking lots, sidewalks and walkways are kept free of ice and snow as best possible, as resources and weather conditions dictate.
+Campus roadways, parking lots, sidewalks and walkways are kept free of ice and snow as best possible as resources and weather conditions dictate.
 All reasonable efforts will be made to keep roadways, parking lots, and walkways in acceptable condition for pedestrian and vehicular traffic.

 Winter Weather Brings to Light Seasonal Safety Issues

-When the snow hits, Facilities Management sweeps away snow from walkways and parking lots while depositing ice melt and sand.
-Areas are prioritized according to high traffic areas, terrain (stairs, inclines, etc), and areas with a past history of incidents/accidents.
-Please contact the Facilities Management office at (250)807-9272 or firstname.lastname@example.org to report slippery areas.
+During periods of snowfall, Facilities Management craftspersons sweep snow from walkways and parking lots while depositing ice melt and sand.
+Areas are prioritized according to high traffic areas, terrain (e.g. stairs, inclines, etc.), and areas with a past history of incidents/accidents.

 Adjust your gait